algomaster99/meta-btp/README.md

 The project implements various models to analyse work hardening behaviour of light aluminium alloys.
 Apart from the work hardening, we have also implemented the model for [YLD200][yld2000] which is useful in predicting yield criterion.
-The eventual goal of this project to reach the formability limit diagram which as it has a high relevance in industrial applications.
+The eventual goal of this project is to plot formability limit diagram which has a high relevance in industry.

 ## Try out the project yourself